 Unknown to Gen. King, an order attributed to Gen. Masaharu Homma – but in all likelihood from one of his subordinates – had been given.
 It stated, “Every troop which fought against our army on Bataan should be wiped out thoroughly, whether he surrendered or not, and any American captive who is unable to continue marching all the way to the concentration camp should be put to death in the area of 200 meters off the road.”

-It was at the end of May or in early June that his family received a message from the War Department:
+It was at the end of May when his family received a message from the War Department:

 Dear Mr. V. Sykora: